Blog

 • Phantom social media presence: A genuine business thrives on customer interaction, typically through active social media profiles.
 A lack of social media presence is a definite red flag.

-What to Do If You Encounter a Fake Website
+What to Do If You Clicked a Scam Store

-Stumbling upon a dubious website can be unsettling.
-Here's your action plan:
+Stumbling onto a suspicious shopping site can be unsettling, especially if you already entered details.
+Here’s your action plan:

 Conclusion: Shop Smart, Stay Safe